 The Series A and Series C Preferred Stock will, with respect to dividend rights and rights upon liquidation, winding up or dissolution, rank senior to the Company's Common Stock and each other class or series of shares that the Company may issue in the future that do not expressly provide that such class or series ranks equally with, or senior to, the Series A and Series C Preferred Stock, with respect to dividend rights and/or rights upon liquidation, winding up or dissolution.
 The Series A and Series C Preferred Stock will also rank junior to the Company's existing and future indebtedness.
-Holders of shares of Series A and Series C Preferred Stock will also rank junior to the Company's existing and future indebtedness.
-Holders of shares of Series A and Series C Preferred Stock will be entitled to vote with the holders of shares of Common Stock (and any other class or series similarly entitled to vote with the holders of Common Stock (and any other class of the Company, and may act by written consent in the same manner as the holders of Common Stock, on an as-converted basis.
+Holders of shares of Series A and Series C Preferred Stock will be entitled to vote with the holders of shares of Common Stock (and any other class or series similarly entitled to vote with the holders of Common Stock) and not as a separate class, at any annual or special meeting of stockholders of the Company, and may act by written consent in the same manner as the holders of Common Stock, on an as-converted basis.
 So long as shares of the Series A or Series C Preferred Stock represent at least five percent (5%) of the outstanding voting stock of the Company, a majority of the voting power of the Series A Preferred Stock or Series C Preferred Stock, as applicable, shall have the right to designate one (1) member to the Company's Board who shall be appointed to a minimum of two (2) committees of the Board.